calvincchan/calvincchan/README.md

 # Hello, I am Calvin C. Chan.

+You can visit my personal site for more information: https://calvincchan.com

 This git maintains my latest resume and demo projects for evaluation purpose.

 Resume: